Cloud-Drift/clouddrift/paper.md

 4. **Making cloud-optimized ragged array datasets easily accessible**.
 This involves opening in a local computing environment, without unnecessary download, Lagrangian datasets available from cloud servers, as well as opening Lagrangian dataset which have been seamlessly processed by the Clouddrift data *adapters*.

-*Example:* The following simple command remotely opens without download the hourly location, current velocity, and temperature collected from Global Drifter Program drifters world-wide, distributed as a zarr archive stored in a cloud storage as part of the [Registry of Open Data on AWS]](https://registry.opendata.aws/noaa-oar-hourly-gdp/):
+*Example:* The following simple command remotely opens without download the hourly location, current velocity, and temperature collected from Global Drifter Program drifters world-wide, distributed as a zarr archive with ragged array representations and stored in a cloud storage as part of the [Registry of Open Data on AWS]](https://registry.opendata.aws/noaa-oar-hourly-gdp/):

 ```
 from clouddrift.datasets import gdp1h